Arvato-Systems-Mako-BTR-Stage_shutterstock_699788977

 Today, more than 56% of the world's nearly 8 billion people live in cities - and the trend is rising.
 Digitizing urban living spaces consistently and thus decarbonizing them would have far-reaching effects.
 However, smart cities can only become a reality if decentralized energy generation and consumption in all sectors can be made transparent and intelligently controlled through far-reaching digitization.

-Challenges for the Energy Industry
+Challenges for the Energy and Utilities Sector

-Example Power Consumption Measurement
+Example of Power Consumption Measurement

 Intelligent charging station and parking space management